surister/cratedb-guide/docs/domain/timeseries/advanced.md

 :columns: 9

-This notebook explores the [PyCaret] framework and shows how to use it to train various timeseries forecasting models.
+This notebook explores the [PyCaret] framework and shows how to use it to train various time series forecasting models.
 :::

 :::{grid-item}